 I still love road trips, but they’ve gotten quite a bit more expensive.

 Next, research your options for roadside assistance and insurance.
 If you carry full coverage on any of your automobiles, call your insurance agent and see if your rental car is covered.
-If you have a business Visa debit card, you may also have some (limited) rental car insurance.
+Certain credit or debit card may also include some (limited) rental car insurance.
 But not having any coverage, or not having enough coverage, could cost you your life savings, so weigh your options here.
 Skipping insurance has the potential to be very expensive, so don’t do it.
 We’re all about the cheap here.

-One more huge tip for saving money on a car rental: Fill up before you return it.
+One more huge tip for saving money on a car rental: Fill up the gas tank before you return the car.
 You’ll pay a premium if the rental company refills it for you.

 When you plan your route, find cities and towns along the way where you’ll be likely to stop.
 I think a good rule of thumb if you’re traveling with kids is to plan stops for every two hours, unless all of you are road-trip ninjas whose mental and physical endurance has been developed by rigorous conditioning.
 But even ninjas like potty breaks and mini sight-seeing detours.
 It is, after all, a vacation.

-Sites like TravelGuidesFree.com offer quick access to free travel guides and brochures that you can either download or request by mail.
+The tourism department of any state should offer quick and free access to major sightseeing opportunities and attractions.
 (These are great for exploring your home state too.)
 Traditionally, these guides are used to lure travelers to their state, but who’s to say you can’t use them to find a nice detour on the way to another destination?